Troubleshooting Tips for Kinetico® Water Softeners & Drinking Water Systems

 • Is the unit continuously running?
 Try to “manually regenerate;” this helps to free any debris that may be caught in the valve.
 If this doesn’t work, bypass the unit and call your local office.

-• Is the brine tank over-filling?
-Put system on bypass and call your local office.
+• Is the brine tank overfilling?
+Put the system on bypass and call your local office.

 Drinking Water System (Reverse Osmosis) Troubleshooting

-The following are basic steps in determining trouble with your drinking water system:
+If you notice changes in your water’s taste, odor, or flow, your drinking water system may need attention.
+The following are basic steps in determining trouble with your drinking water system.

 • Filters need to be changed.

-• Check all shut off valves and verify all are in open position.
+• Check all shut-off valves and verify that all are in the open position.

-• If not using a “Quick Flo” holding tank, check air pressure.
-You can do this by checking the bottom of your storage tank, which should have 7-9 p.s.i.
+• If not using a “Quick Flo” holding tank, check the air pressure.
+You can do this by checking the bottom of your storage tank, which should have 7-9 psi.

-• If tank is full of water and no air charge, empty all water out of the tank and put 7-9 p.s.i. into the tank.
+• If the tank is full of water and no air charge, empty all the water out of the tank and put 7-9 psi.
+Into the tank.

 Note: If you’ve recently changed filters, give the system a few hours to recover.